About the

 Special mentions:

-An invaluable resource in this exercise was an outstanding dissertation prepared by Paul Cheifitz on the Potchefstroom community.
-I came upon his study because the Potchefstroom community poached Reverend Kemelman and ended up learning a great deal about Jewish rural life in South Africa.
+An invaluable resource in this effort was an outstanding dissertation by Paul Cheifitz on the Potchefstroom community.
+I discovered his study because the Potchefstroom community lured Reverend Kemelman, and I learned a great deal about Jewish rural life in South Africa.
 Paul has been gracious with his time and wisdom throughout my journey.

-Avi Hechter, Gertrude Wald, Myra Sutin (Joffe), Phil Toube, Mervyn Lieberthal and Maurice Joffe not only contributed their stellar memories but also copious amounts of photos and anecdotes.
-Each photo and each new person who joined kept this lonely process going.
+Avi Hechter, Gertrude Wald, Myra Sutin (Joffe), Phil Toube, Mervyn Lieberthal, and Maurice Joffe not only contributed their remarkable memories but also extensive photos and anecdotes.
+Each photo and new person who joined kept this ongoing process alive.
 My thanks to Charlotte Halle for editing the content.
-My wife Dorit (nee Bodenheimer) and our kids put up with incessant calls on Vryburg.
-Finally, my deepest gratitude to all those who spoke to me, sent photos, filled out forms and gave me feedback.
+My wife Dorit (nee Bodenheimer) and our kids endured countless calls about Vryburg.
+Finally, my deepest thanks to everyone who helped me.

 Important caveats:

-This is not a perfect website.
-When I was researching my PHD, Roelf Meyer sagely quipped at the end of our interview: "Gary, a good thesis is a done thesis."
-It is in this spirit then that I present you with this good – i.e. done – website.
+This project combines oral history with limited archival research.
+History is rarely objective.
+Errors are inevitable, and I commit to correcting them when I am made aware.
+This site is not perfect.
+When I was working on my PhD, Roelf Meyer wisely said at the end of our interview: "Gary, a good thesis is a done thesis."
+With that in mind, I present to you this good – meaning completed – website.

-This is not the end of the process, but rather the beginning.
-The photos and anecdotes included here are a reflection of who I managed to reach and those who contributed.
+This is not the end but rather the beginning.
+The photos and stories here reflect those I was able to reach and who contributed.
 As others add photos and memories, the project will evolve.
-Please consider it a virtual museum, which belongs to all of us.
-The more you contribute, the more your family can take its rightful place in our history.
+Think of it as a virtual museum that belongs to all of us.
+The more you share, the more your family can claim its rightful place in our history.

 ![]() Talsen - so many Vryburg families came from here.Lemkus, Immerman, Toube, Blumberg, Friedberg, Edelstein, Goldstuck, Sebba (Lewis), my great granmother was a Kallmeyer, Friedman and of course Lieberthal | ![]() Latvia and Lithuania | ![]() Mazeikiai also sent a number of folks to VryburgThe tombstone of Hene Leah Lubavitsch (nee Friedman), who died in 1930.
 From left her husband, Berre, her daughters: Mirjasha, Tirze (Tilly), Esther & her husband Yoseph Itzikson.
 Son Abe Lax and daughters Pessa (Pauline Wald) and Tzirre (Celia Poliak) were in Vryburg by then.
 All those who remained were massacred in 1941.
 Sam Freidman and the Lax/Wald/ Poliakov families were connected by marriage. |